Vacation rentals in Livingston

 Just 3 miles from historic downtown Livingston on a working livestock farm, this new, modern cabin offers all the amenities you need in a peaceful setting with an amazing view.
 We are 1 hour from Yellowstone Nat'l Park and close to world class skiing, hiking, and fishing, a few minutes from the Yellowstone River and 30 minutes to vibrant Bozeman.
 Comfortable, cozy, clean, and quiet.
 Please note: for reservations for 2 guests, the loft is not included unless requested.
 See more details below.

-Luxury Healing Eclectic Cabin
+Opulent Healing Cabin Yellowstone

 Popular amenities for Livingston vacation rentals